marifarwi/Soilpunk_joulethief/README.md

 *ALTERNATIVE SCRIPT - SOILPUNK*

-In this workshop we will imagine and try out ways to radically reduce the energy use associated with communication technologies such as the Internet.
+This workshop is developed by the two collectives Hackers and Designers and Hackiteckts in the context of the H&D Summer Academy 2022 "Connecting Oterhwise.
+We invite participants and faciliators of the different nodes to imagine and try out ways to radically reduce the energy use associated with communication technologies such as the Internet.

+Some questions / points of discussion we want to explore through this hands-on workshop:

+* making tangible abstract concepts around communication technology / technical infrastructure / connectivity
+* problematizing and considering different narratives and vocabularies around 'the internet'
+* negotiating problematic history of connectivity and communication infrastructure
+* the solarpunk approach (neither tech-optimist nor tech-pessimist ... leaning into complexities and brokeness of the now while working towards desirable, equitable futures
+* imagining and exercising desirable futures for communication technologies that are les wasteful, accessible, inequitable, self-reflexive and fun!

 The workshop incorporates two experimental approaches simultaneously: one that is focused on peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.